AlexGustafsson/systembolaget-api-data/README.md

 systembolaget-api-data  - up to date git source of [Systembolaget's open APIs](https://www.systembolaget.se/api/) available in XML and JSON
 ======

+> Note: since 2020-11-01 Systembolaget has withdrawn access to their APIs due to parties abusing it (for financial gain or targeting minors).
+The data is therefore no longer up to date.
+If the situation changes, this repository will be live again.
+If you'd like to contribute and help solve the issue, you're more than welcome to join in over at https://github.com/AlexGustafsson/systembolaget-api.

 The repository is automatically updated with changes by a bot running the cross-platform utility [systembolaget-api](https://github.com/AlexGustafsson/systembolaget-api).

 # Quickstart